Giancarlo Esposito: Career

 In July 2020, Esposito began teasing his role in "a huge video game".
 His role was later revealed as the main antagonist of Ubisoft's Far Cry 6, in which he would portray and voice Antón Castillo, the dictatorial ruler of the fictional Caribbean island country of Yara.

 In 2022, Esposito played Taxi Driver in Euphoria, a film installation by Julian Rosefeldt.

 In 2024, he launched his first graphic novel, The Venetian.

 In December 2024, Esposito was announced as a cast member in independent drama Out Come the Wolves, based on the Rancid 1995 album of the same name.

-In February 2025, Esposito appeared as Seth Voelker/Sidewinder of the Serpent Society in the Marvel Cinematic Universe (MCU) film Captain America: Brave New World.
+In February 2025, Esposito appeared as Seth Voelker / Sidewinder of the Serpent Society in the Marvel Cinematic Universe (MCU) film Captain America: Brave New World.
 Esposito was added to the film's reshoots.

+Esposito will appear in the upcoming Netflix limited series adaptation All the Sinners Bleed, based on the S. A. Cosby novel of the same name.

 Personal life

-Esposito was married to Joy McManigal.
-They have four daughters.
-They later divorced.
-After his divorce, Esposito had to file for bankruptcy, and he considered suicide by arranging his own murder to provide insurance money for his children before being cast in Breaking Bad.
-He was raised Catholic and considered becoming a priest.
+Esposito was married to Joy McManigal, with whom he has four daughters.
+After divorcing her, Esposito filed for bankruptcy.
+Before being cast in Breaking Bad, he considered arranging his own murder to provide insurance money for his children.

+Esposito was raised Catholic and considered becoming a priest.
+After his work on the film 7 Dogs, he was seen praying the Islamic prayer (Salah) in Saudi Arabia, and it was later revealed that he had converted to Islam.